codio/site/source/docs/teacher/myfirstproject.html.md

 Select a commonly used Stack:

-- **LAMP:** LAMP Stack containing PHP, Apache and MySql with no code workspace
+- **LAMP:** LAMP Stack containing PHP, Apache and MySql with no code workspace.
-- **Python3:** Python3 Stack with no code workspace
+- **Python3:** Python3 Stack with no code workspace.
-- **Codio Base Stack:** an empty Ubuntu Box with no code workspace (suitable for HTML/CSS/JS projects)
+- **Codio Base Stack:** an empty Ubuntu Box with no code workspace (suitable for HTML/CSS/JS projects).

-or

-Select an alternative software configuration where you can:
+or click on the **'Click here....'** to import or select an alternative software configuration:

-- Select a [Stack](/docs/teacher/stacks/) which allows you to select your software dependencies from a list of Codio Certified Stacks or from Stacks that you have created earlier yourself.
+- **[Empty with Stack](/docs/dashboard/stacks/)** which allows you to select your software dependencies from a list of Codio Certified Stacks or from Stacks that you have created earlier yourself.
-- Or a [Starter Pack](/docs/teacher/packs/) which is the combination of a Stack and a pre-configured code workspace.
+- **[Starter Pack](/docs/dashboard/packs/)** which is the combination of a Stack and a pre-configured code workspace.
 This option means you can create complete Stack + Code templates that get you off to a flying start.
-- Or import code in from Git, Mercurial, FTP, SFTP or a Zip file.
+- **Import** where you can import from Git, BitBucket, Mercurial, FTP, SFTP or from a Zip file.
-- If you are a student, you can also check out [Courses](/docs/teacher/modules/), which are collections of several projects grouped and ordered into a coherent set of Projects and incorporate [Codio Guides](/docs/tuts/), giving you on-screen instructions while you code.